Jeff Seeney: Leadership

 Following the Coalition's loss at the 2006 state election, standing leader Lawrence Springborg relinquished leadership of the opposition and the Queensland National Party.

 On 18 September 2006, Seeney was endorsed as the new state National Party leader, with Maroochydore representative Fiona Simpson as his deputy.

-Seeney and Simpson are reported to have never got along well.
-This conflict, combined with the leadership instability and performance of the Liberal Party, combined to keep the opposition on the back foot.
+Seeney had stood for the position on a ticket with Toowoomba based colleague Stuart Copeland and Seeney and Simpson are reported to have never got along from the beginning.
+This conflict, combined with the leadership instability and performance of the Liberal Party under their leader Bruce Flagg combined to keep the opposition on the back foot.